diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ### Jekyll on Mac

 Last but no least, I've used Mac OS X Sierra to install Jekyll.
-> Can I try to install it on El Capitan or Mavericks.
+> Can I try to install it on El Capitan or Mavericks?

 You can try it but I don't guarantee that it will work.